admin-ch/CovidCertificate-Documents/release-notes/README.md

 # 4.11.x
 * New Report A13 to check printing KPI
-* Administrative functionality
+* Removal of legacy roles
-* Code quality according sonar
+* Leveraging role mapping to cc-backend-authorization library

 #### Services release details
 |service|release|last modified|